anaybaid7/Movies-Analysis-TMBd/README.md

 Then, Run the script by running the cells in the order they are presented.
 The script will output various visualizations and statistics as well as print statements to indicate the progress of the data cleaning and manipulation tasks.

 Note
-The script performs various data cleaning and manipulation tasks such as dropping undesired columns, dropping duplicates, renaming columns, and segregating the dataset into short and long films.
+<br /> cThe script performs various data cleaning and manipulation tasks such as dropping undesired columns, dropping duplicates, renaming columns, and segregating the dataset into short and long films.
 The script also generates various visualizations and insights such as:

 Number of movies produced over the years 1960-2015
 <br /> Production of drama vs comedy movies over the years 1960-2015